DPDK/dpdk/doc/guides/sample_app_ug/vmdq_dcb_forwarding.rst

-The get_eth_conf() function fills in an rte_eth_conf structure with the appropriate values, based on the global vlan_tags array, and dividing up the possible user priority values equally among the individual queues (also referred to as traffic classes) within each pool, that is, if the number of pools is 32, then the user priority fields are allocated two to a queue.
+The get_eth_conf() function fills in an rte_eth_conf structure with the appropriate values, based on the global vlan_tags array, and dividing up the possible user priority values equally among the individual queues (also referred to as traffic classes) within each pool.
+With Intel® 82599 NIC, if the number of pools is 32, then the user priority fields are allocated 2 to a queue.
 If 16 pools are used, then each of the 8 user priority fields is allocated to its own queue within the pool.
+With Intel® X710/XL710 NICs, if number of tcs is 4, and number of queues in pool is 8, then the user priority fields are allocated 2 to one tc, and a tc has 2 queues mapping to it, then RSS will determine the destination queue in 2.
 For the VLAN IDs, each one can be allocated to possibly multiple pools of queues, so the pools parameter in the rte_eth_vmdq_dcb_conf structure is specified as a bitmask value.
+For destination MAC, each VMDQ pool will be assigned with a MAC address.
+In this sample, each VMDQ pool is assigned to the MAC like 52:54:00:12:<port_id>:<pool_id>, that is, the MAC of VMDQ pool 2 on port 1 is 52:54:00:12:01:02.

 .. code-block:: c